exceptionless/Website/2016-04-04-exceptionless-v3-3-0-now-with-even-more-awesome.md

 ### Discard events created from bots

-A default list of bot wild card exclusions is now automatically set on new projects, so if you&#8217;re upgrading, you now have the ability to run a maintenance job via the admin controller to set a default bot list.
+A default list of bot wild card exclusions is now automatically set on new projects, so if you're upgrading, you now have the ability to run a maintenance job via the admin controller to set a default bot list.
 All events with user agents matching these wild cards will then be discarded on the client side.

 ### Bugfixes!

-  * Marking stacks as fixed or hidden was causing some significant slow down and sometimes wouldn&#8217;t work at all.
+* Marking stacks as fixed or hidden was causing some significant slow down and sometimes wouldn't work at all.
 This has been remedied!
 * Redis connection failures and lock timeouts were sometimes causing jobs to stop working or fail.
 We dug through and found what was causing that and fixed it as well.
 * When the geo field contained a localized number, sometimes events were not being processed.
 This <a href="/add-reverse-geocoding-to-your-app/" target="_blank">localization</a> issue has been solved.
 * And last but not least (well, maybe least), a seralization bug has been fixed that would cause query strings, cookies, and other extended data items to be transformed to lowercase and underscored.

 ### Time to Upgrade

-Well, only if you&#8217;re a self hoster.
+Well, only if you're a self hoster.
 Everyone else will experience all of these awesome improvements and bug fixes the next time they log in.
 If you are a self hoster, please review the <a href="https://github.com/exceptionless/Exceptionless/wiki/Self-Hosting" target="_blank">Self Hosting Docs</a> for info regarding upgrading your current Exceptionless install.
 Naturally, if you have any questions please let us know and we will get you taken care of.

 ## In Conclusion